TharunKumarReddy5/optimizers-dubstech-2023/docs/project_report.md

 - **Is there a specific month or period of time when the total inpatient beds used for COVID significantly reduced?
 Was this a trend that held true for each age group?**

     Significant dip is noticed between January - March in 2021 and 2022.
-This trend helpd true for all age groups.
+This trend holds true for all age groups.

 - **What trends do you notice with respect to the total inpatient beds for COVID by specific age groups and time?**